sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > private homes.
 There was some pattern to it -- artifacts or books taken,
 > but no smashed windows or doors.
 The mystery of it had Gandlin
 > obsessed, working sometimes until dawn.
 >
+> [Ask the player]
+> What was Gandlin's favourite breakfast food?
+>
-> Then one dawn it was he that was taken, with a trail of blood to
+> One dawn it was Gandlin that was taken.
+>
+> [Describe the scene of Gandlin's disappearance, using the favourite
+> breakfast food to paint the picture]
+>
-> tell of it.
-Following the path, you came to the locked gate to the yard
+> Following the trail of clues, you came to the locked gate to the yard
 > behind Sarrukan's estate.
 Sarrukan was a powerful player in _ 's (city name)
 > noble circles, but not much was known of him.
 >